joshknopp/scratchpad/mongodb-schema-generator/readme.md

 }
 ```

-Applying the Schema for MongoDB Validation
+## Applying the Schema for MongoDB Validation

 Once you have your [collection_name].schema.json file, you can apply it to your MongoDB collection using collMod (for existing collections) or createCollection (for new ones).

-Important: If your schema includes "additionalProperties": false at the top level, you must explicitly include _id in your properties and required arrays, even though MongoDB automatically handles it.
+Important: If your schema includes `"additionalProperties": false` at the top level, you must explicitly include _id in your properties and required arrays, even though MongoDB automatically handles it.

-Example: Applying to an Existing Collection in Mongo Shell
+## Example: Applying to an Existing Collection in Mongo Shell

-// Open your generated .schema.json file and copy its content.
-// Paste it inside the $jsonSchema object below.
+Open your generated .schema.json file and copy its content.
+Paste it inside the $jsonSchema object below.

 ```
 db.runCommand({